darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 : Set the fulcrum for the _contrast_ setting in the [_master_](#master-tab) tab.
 This corresponds to the luminance value that will be left unchanged by the contrast adjustment.
 This setting usually matches the middle-gray linear value.
 If you followed the scene-referred workflow recommendations and set the global brightness early in the pipeline, using the _exposure_ module, the correct value should usually be around 18-20%.

 : The color-picker to the right of the slider automatically sets the contrast gray fulcrum to the average luminance from the selected region.
 This relies on the assumption that the average luminance is usually close to middle-gray, which is not true if you have specular highlights or primary light sources in the frame, or for low/high-key images.

+### saturation formula

+Note that this setting is not really appropriate for the _masks_ tab (since it is not technically related to the masks) but is placed here because it is not meant to be used regularly and in the spirit of saving some display real-estate.
+Two options are provided:

+JzAzBz (2021)
+: This mode is the original saturation algorithm.
+It uses the JzAzBz uniform color space (UCS) to compute the saturation.
+This color space is not meant for color changes and its lightness does not account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect), which states that colorful colors will look brighter than neutral or near-neutral colors (greys and pastels) having the same luminance.
+It also suffers from non-smooth behaviour near black, with colors being darkened too much.

+darktable UCS (2022)
+: The darktable Uniform Color Space has been [designed from the ground up](https://eng.aurelienpierre.com/2022/02/color-saturation-control-for-the-21th-century/), using psychoperceptual measurement datasets, for the sole purpose of the color manipulation (saturation) performed by this module.
+This color space does account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect) and has a built-in gamut mapping formula that is more accurate and efficient than can be achieved in JzAzBz.
+It displays a smoother behaviour which makes saturation changes more even across the lightness range.

 ### mask preview settings